mrsilver76/groupmachine/README.md

 - ⏱️ Uses a configurable time gap (default: 48 hours) to define album boundaries.
 - 📏 Uses a configurable distance gap (default: 50 km) to define album boundaries.
 - 🗺️ Supports the GeoNames database to give album folders meaningful place names.
-- 🗓️ Optionally appends extra date text to the end of album names.
+- 🗓️ Enables appending of extra date text to the end of album names.
-- 🧠 Detects duplicates even if filenames differ (via SHA256 content hashes)
+- 🧠 Uses BLAKE3 hashes to detect identical files before renaming.
 - 🧪 Simulation mode to preview changes without making any modifications.
 - 🧮 Parallel processing speeds up hashing and metadata extraction for large libraries.
-- ✂️ Optionally moves files or leaves source files untouched (copy mode)
+- ✂️ Copies, moves or links files to new album folders.
+- ⚙️ Automatic fallback to soft links when hard linking is not possible.
 - 📘 Logs all actions, including skipped files, errors, and final summaries.

 ## 🧩 How does grouping work?